redbluewater/BATSallTime/README.md

 * change newID to characters
 * find duplicates
 * left_join in R
+* (do some tidying up)
+* Copy and paste the CSV file into the master bottle file

-## Different path for data for making 'one cast' for cruise
+## Craig's path to make 'one cast' for cruise
-Craig's path for making a single cast for each cruise so we can pull in data from pumps etc.
+Craig currently working in R to make one single cast for each cruise so we can pull in data from pumps etc.
+(need Craig's R code to see how he is making one cast) For the data portal, using these synpotic casts, the idea is to use cast and nominal depth as the key for merging.

+If you want to XYZ go the data-portal